sonuahluwalia/sporty-shoes/Readme.txt

 2. Admin should be able to change password - done
 3. Admin can add/delete/modify products - done
 4. Admin can change product categories -done
-5. Admin can view list of all users
+5. Admin can view list of all users - done
-6. Admin can search users by name
+6. Admin can search users by name - done
 7. Admin can view purchase reports
 8. Admin can filter the purchase reports by date and category